-Once the company hits $20 mil mark, it’s very hard to sustain with the way the company may have been operating so they hire a financial operations leader like yourself who could streamline the operations and control the financial position of the company.
+Once the company hits the $20 mil mark, it’s very hard to sustain.
+The way the company may have been operating.
+So they hire a financial operations leader like yourself.
+Someone who could streamline the operations and control the financial position of the company.

-As you may have noted in the article that CFO and Controller roles are interchangeable in smaller companies.
-For the sake of simplicity and the purpose of this article, we are talking about manufacturing companies that may be hiring a controller/CFO for the first time, and as far as the scope of this article is concerned, we will be using them interchangeably as well.
+As you may have noted, the CFO and Controller roles are interchangeable in smaller companies.
+For the sake of simplicity and the purpose of this article, we are talking about manufacturing companies that may be hiring a controller or a manufacturing CFO for the first time.
+And as far as the scope of this article is concerned, we will be using them interchangeably as well.

-Before we start, let’s start with some triggers why a controller/CFO is typically hired.
-Unless you are replacing a seasoned executive, in most cases you are hired to streamline the operations and CONTROL (“no pun intended”).
+Before we start, let’s start with some triggers why a controller or manufacturing CFO is typically hired.
+Unless you are replacing a seasoned executive, in most cases you are hired to streamline the operations and CONTROL (no pun intended).
 Here is the same article again that talks about these events:

-As the article suggests, expanding operations that could include adding additional plants is one of many reasons why controllers/CFOs might be hired, the first time.
+As the article suggests, expanding operations that could include adding additional plants is among the reason why a controller or manufacturing CFO might be hired.
+The first time.

-Now if you have been a controller/CFO yourself of a manufacturing company, the job could be easier as you would understand how manufacturing companies operate and the metrics you should be tracking to ensure control.
-However, if you are coming from a completely different industry, for instance, distribution or construction, you can expect a steep learning curve as manufacturing financial operations are fairly different.
+Now have you been a manufacturing CFO before?
+Your job could be easier as you would understand how manufacturing companies operate.
+And the metrics you should be tracking to ensure control.
+However, coming from a completely different industry, for instance, distribution or construction?
+You can expect a steep learning curve as manufacturing financial operations are fairly different.

 The very first question you need to be asking if the company operates in the process industry or discrete.
 The process and discrete are both fairly different in operations, compliance, and reporting.
-The best way to understand how discrete differs from the process would be by looking at a sample of manufacturing businesses and their products.
+The best way to understand how discrete differs from the process?
+By looking at a sample of manufacturing businesses and their products.
 Here are some examples for you:

 This is an example of a discrete manufacturer from the New York area that produces surgical instruments for the dental healthcare industry.

-This is an example of a process manufacturer from the New York area that is a pharmaceutical manufacturer of prescription tablet and capsule formulations.
+This is an example of a process manufacturer from the New York area that is a pharmaceutical manufacturer of prescription tablets and capsule formulations.

 This is another example of a process manufacturer from the New York area that manufacturers packaged food for pets.

-Once you know the high-level difference whether your company falls into the process or discrete, you then need to understand how these products are ordered, how they are planned, how inventory is replenished, how they are produced, and how they are sold.
+Once you know the high-level difference between whether your company falls into the process or discrete, you then need to understand how they order these products.
+How they plan, or how they replenish inventory.
+As well as how they produce, and how they sell.

-This will help you understand how many of your processes are make-to-order (you produce after an order is received ), make-to-stock (you make enough to store in inventory as per demand), engineered-to-order (may have heavy engineering involved and are very long-term), or project-centric manufacturing (the whole manufacturing process is handled as a project as opposed to a process ).
+This will help you understand how many of your processes are make-to-order (you produce after you receive an order ).
+Or make-to-stock (you make enough to store in inventory as per demand), engineered-to-order (may have heavy engineering involved and are very long-term), or project-centric manufacturing (the whole manufacturing process would be a project as opposed to a process ).

-Once you have analyzed each process in detail, then you need to find out how organized your inventory is and if there is any formal process for your raw materials, WIP (work in process), and finished goods.
-If your company has never had a controller or a CFO, there is a very good chance that the inventory or BOM (bill of material or manufacturing) may not be formalized.
+Once you have analyzed each process in detail, then you need to find out how organized your inventory is.
+As well as if there is any formal process for your raw materials, WIP (work in process), and finished goods.
+Never had a controller or a CFO in your company?
+There is a very good chance that you may not have formal processes for inventory or BOM (bill of material or manufacturing).

-Identifying your inventory, categorizing them, and mapping the value chain is important as that’s how you will be able to perform product costing for each manufactured item, which is not only important to know how much it costs to produce, it will also help with pricing and discounting.
+Identifying your inventory, categorizing them, and mapping the value chain is important as that’s how you will be able to perform product costing for each manufactured item, which is not only important to know how much it costs to produce but will also help with pricing and discounting.

-Continuing to the other accounting topics.
+Other accounting topics?
 If you don’t have payment terms, payment methods, pricing and discounting procedures, and approval processes documented and centralized, most likely you might have to sift through past paper-based invoices and orders to identify and centralize this information.